Long after initial repair and repainting, the bungalow is weathering well |

 with some jarring faux effects: remember ‘cultured marble’ countertops, that

 unlovely amalgam of cement and glossy plastic finish?
-Shower tub (no shower in sight).
+Motel shower tub (no shower in sight).
 Errors of judgment (wall-to-wall shag carpets in the rear of the house),

-crude alterations (wall ripped out, scars unhealed) and tacky repairs (plywood panel in the Craftsman
+crude alterations (wall ripped out of the back porch, scars unhealed) and tacky repairs (plywood panel and lion's head knocker in the Craftsman

-front door) rounded out the accumulating sins casually visited on an innocent older
+front door) rounded out a list of accumulated sins thoughtlessly visited on an innocent older

 house.
 And there was, of course, long-deferred maintenance inside and out, with

-ominous unknowns like a missing crawlspace door.
-I winced at these challenges but wasn’t put off, because the
+some ominous unknowns like a missing crawlspace door.
+I winced at these challenges yet still wasn’t put off, because the

 house had such great bones and so much of its original detailing was intact.
-Despite manifold affronts to its character, I saw an aesthetic whole worthy of restoring to an original
+Despite manifold affronts to its character, I saw an aesthetic whole worthy of restoring to its original

 glory.
-Throwing caution to the winds, I made an offer that evening.
+Throwing caution to the winds, I put an offer on the place that evening.

 Lack of experience with older buildings – really, with buildings

-of any kind – meant I hadn’t a clue what I was getting into, almost guaranteeing
+of any kind – meant I hadn’t a clue what I was actually getting into, almost guaranteeing

-that initial efforts would go amiss.
+that my initial efforts would go amiss.
 And they did!
 Optimistically, I hired a

-man who advertised himself as a ‘retired craftsman’ to fix a few things at the outset of my tenure,
+man advertising himself as a ‘retired craftsman’ to fix a few things at the outset of my tenure,

-like the crumbling firebox in the living room.
-He turned out to be a complete
+such as the crumbling firebox in the living room.
+He turned out to be a total

 imposter, and I had to send him away and then quickly try to undo the impressive

-damage he’d wreaked in just a few hours on the job (like slathering grey woodstove cement all over
+damage he managed to wreak in just a few hours on the job (like slathering grey woodstove cement all over

 loose firebox bricks and their decorative cheeks, for example).

-One thing I did understand from the outset was that water had
+One thing I understood from the outset was that water had

 to be kept out of the building, so my second foray in renewal was getting the rotted

-more-qualified personel this time.
+more-qualified personnel this time out.
 Rejecting metal replacements – a latent purist

 European carpenter put them up in what appeared to be a professional manner, I began